cyberark/conjur/docs/tutorials/policy/applications.md

 Here is a skeleton policy for this scenario, which simply defines two empty policies: `db` and `frontend`.
 Save this policy as "conjur.yml":

-{% include policy-file.md policy='application_bootstrap' %}
+{% include policy-file.md policy='application_root' %}

 Then load it using the following command:

 {% highlight shell %}
-$ conjur policy load --replace bootstrap conjur.yml Loaded policy 'bootstrap'
+$ conjur policy load --replace root conjur.yml
+Loaded policy 'root'
 {
   "created_roles": {
   },